wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-12!

+-   !begin-bullet!
--   Fix detection of number of colors, it was cached from installation time (#17).
+    Fix detection of number of colors, it was cached from installation time (#17).

+    !end-bullet!
+-   !begin-bullet!
--   Color aware string operations.
+    Color aware string operations.
 They are slow and experimental currently.

+    !end-bullet!

 !end-bullets-12!